 - Cleans bars, tables, and other areas within the pub

 - Collects payment (cash or credit card) from customers

 - Oversees the purchase and inventory of liquors, ice, glasses, and other necessary materials for bartending use

 - Table Setting and Practices

 - Birthdate: December 2, 1980

 Can be provided upon request

 Although bartending is more of a service-oriented career, most employers still opt to interview candidates so as to have an over-all feel of their knowledge, skills, and personality.
-After drafting your Bartender CV example, it is time for you to prepare for the interview portion that might lie ahead.
+After drafting your Bartender resume, it is time to prepare for the interview that might lie ahead.
 Here are some tips that can help you land the bartending job you have always wanted: